 Some cities are working with street vendors’ organizations to formulate innovative policies, programmes and practices that enable vendors to have a voice in making their cities more inclusive.

-Bangkok is possibly one of the world’s “jewels” when it comes to selling goods and services in public spaces both day and night.
-Vending in Public Space: The Case of Bangkok (Yasmeen and Nirathron 2014) examines how this situation came to be, especially given the country’s evolving political and economic agenda.
+Bangkok was a leader when it came to selling goods and services in public spaces both day and night.
+Vending in Public Space: The Case of Bangkok (Yasmeen and Nirathron 2014) examines how this arose, especially given the country’s evolving political and economic agenda.
 However, since 2014 the Bangkok Metropolitan Administration (BMA), under a military junta, has evicted tens of thousands of Bangkok vendors.
 Resistance by street vendors has been intense.

-- The Self-Employed Women’s Association (SEWA) and the National Association of Street Vendors of India (NASVI), members of the WIEGO Network, were instrumental in making India’s National Law on Street Vending a reality.
+- The Self-Employed Women’s Association (SEWA) and the National Association of Street Vendors of India (NASVI) were instrumental in making India’s National Law on Street Vending a reality.
 This national law recognizes, regulates and protects the livelihoods of street vendors.
-Read about their struggle in the WIEGO MBO newsletter (April 2014).

-- In Durban, South Africa, street vendor organizations came together (supported by Asiye eTafuleni, StreetNet, unions and other civil society organizations) to fight the threat that the Warwick Junction market would be demolished to make way for a formal mall.
+- In Durban, South Africa, street vendor organizations came together (supported by Asiye eTafuleni, StreetNet International, unions and other civil society organizations) to fight the demolition of the Warwick Junction market to make way for a formal mall.
 However, these market vendors are continuously under new threats and must maintain resilience and solidarity.

 Learn more about Organizing & Organizations.